MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/configure-custom-settings-active-directory.md

 ## Cluster aware updating (CAU)

-Cluster aware updating applies a client access point (VCO) that requires a DNS record.
+Cluster aware updating applies a client access point (Virtual Computer Object) that requires a DNS record.

-In environments where dynamic secure updates aren't possible, you are required to manually create the VCO.
+In environments where dynamic secure updates aren't possible, you're required to manually create the Virtual Computer Object (VCO).
 For more information on how to create the VCO, see [Prestage cluster computer objects in Active Directory Domain Services](/windows-server/failover-clustering/prestage-cluster-adds#more-information).

 > [!NOTE]
 > Make sure to disable Dynamic DNS update in the Windows DNS client.
 This setting is protected by the drift control and built into the Network ATC.
 For more information on how to change this protected setting, see [Modify security defaults](../manage/manage-secure-baseline.md#modify-security-defaults). <!--Unfortunately, the timing is very critical because the setting is protected by the drift control build into Network ATC.-->